mathwaxid/yeaamabot/README.md

 ```
 Full list of emoji-aliases: https://www.webfx.com/tools/emoji-cheat-sheet/

-6. Run the bot with 'python3 bot.py' command on linux or with 'py bot.py' command on windows.
+6. Run the bot with `python3 bot.py` command on linux or with `py bot.py` command on windows.